DataDog/hiring-engineers/answers.md

 * **Answers**:

 <https://github.com/DataDog/heroku-buildpack-datadog>
-* created using ruby heroku app entirely the stack, against the EU location, given the trend towards cloud native and less infrastructure, and ease of code deployment / services lik database to save time.
+* created using ruby heroku app entirely the stack, against the EU location, given the trend towards cloud native and less infrastructure, and ease of code deployment / services like database to save time. the associated ruby app contains also the scripts for testing, and is self contained - so anyone can run through this exercise and just deploy.

+* latest Heroku Free Dyno Stack and PostgreSQL
 * heroku config variables
 DD_DYNO_HOST:true
 DD_SERVICE_NAME: datadog-test-christ